faboulaws/fakingoose/README.md

 # Generating ObjectId values
 When generating ObjectId values, you can choose to Stringify the generated ObjectId by using the `tostring` option.
 By default this options is `true`, so all generated ObjectIds would be converted to a String.
 Set `tostring` to false to disable this behaviour.

-Example: In the snippet below all ObjectIds generated are not strinigified.
+Example: In the snippet below all ObjectIds generated are not stringified.
 ```js
 const friendSchema = new Schema({
     id: Schema.Types.ObjectId